Syllogism

-In the Aristotelian world, the theory of the syllogism covers all reasoning, in science, dialectic or rhetoric.
-In science, this is in logic, the syllogism is defined as
+In the Aristotelian world, the theory of the syllogism encompasses all reasoning, whether in science, dialectic or rhetoric.
+In science, that is, in logic, the syllogism is defined as

 an argument in which, certain things being laid down, something other than these necessarily comes about through them (Aristotle, Top., I, 1).

-The classical syllogism is a discourse composed of three propositions, the “things being laid down” are the premises of the syllogism, and “something other than these necessarily comes about through them” is the conclusion.
+The classical syllogism is a discourse consisting of three propositions, where “certain things being established” are the premises of the syllogism, and “something other than these necessarily follows from them” is the conclusion.

-Syllogistic inference involves two premises, while immediate inference is based upon one premise, S. Proposition.
+Syllogistic inference involves two premises, while immediate inference is based upon one premise, see proposition.

 The logic of the analyzed propositions concerns the conditions of validity of the syllogism.
-A valid syllogism is a syllogism such that, if its premises are true, necessarily its conclusion is true (the conclusion of a syllogism does not have to be a necessary truth, it’s a truth that follows necessarily from the premises).
-The premises of the syllogism cannot be true and its conclusion false.
+A valid syllogism is one such that, if its premises are true, its conclusion is necessarily true.
+The premises of a syllogism cannot be true and its conclusion false.

 The syllogism articulates three terms, the major term T, the minor term t and the middle term M: